-The environment needs to be visually stimulating and language rich to reflect the resources in the environment promoting independent learning through investigation, imaginative and creative play.
+The environment is visually stimulating and language rich, reflecting the resources in the environment promoting independent learning through investigation, imaginative and creative play.
 Using a combination of pictures and words, allows the children to make constant connections with written language and the things they represent.